 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.
-Yes.
-Drainage will be redirect from impervious surfaces through roof and d.
-Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts. if any:

 Yes.
-Drainage will be redirect from impervious surfaces through roof and foundation drains, grading will direct the flow to a storm pond.
+Drainage will be redirect from impervious surfaces through downspouts and into catch basins which will direct the flow to a Storm Water Retention System.